yufei-pan/cas-toolbox/README.md

 ```bash
 uv tool install --with numpy cas-toolbox
 ```
 Note: with numpy, iotest random number generator will perform much better.
-But it is not necessary for any other scripts Use uv to add as dependency:
+But it is not used anywhere else.

+Use uv to add as dependency:
 ```bash
 uv add cas-toolbox